StackVista/stackstate-docs/setup/agent/linux.md

 ### Support knowledge base

-Troubleshooting steps for any known issues can be found in the [StackState support knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=agent).
+Troubleshooting steps for any known issues can be found in the [Rancher Observability support knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=agent).

 ## Uninstall

-To uninstall StackState Agent V2 from your system, stop the `stackstate-agent` service and remove it using `yum` or `apt-get`.
+To uninstall Rancher Observability Agent V2 from your system, stop the `stackstate-agent` service and remove it using `yum` or `apt-get`.

 {% tabs %}
 {% tab title="yum" %}